Sterling Silver Georg Jensen Forks and spoons restored

 All of these knives (left photo) arrived with the knife blades pushed out of the handle.
 This is most often caused by putting your sterling handled knives in the dishwasher or soaking your knives in very hot water for an extended period of time.
-Never put sterling silver knives in the dishwasher.
+Never put sterling silver handled knives in the dishwasher.

 To be repaired the knife blade must be removed from the handle and all the pitch removed from the handle to start fresh.
 The handles are refilled with pitch.
 I do solder the juncture of the knife blade to the handle for a more attractive finished look.
-Then the sterling knife handles are polished.
+Then the sterling silver handles are polished.